pheelwell/Gaia/🐻Bestiary/Subclasses/Shadow Hunter.md

 Starting at 3rd level, you gain the ability to earn favors by the loas worshiped by your tribe.

 You can prepare favors of the Loas as a ritual cast.
-You can prepare two favors, which you can hold until your next long rest, at wich you have to prepare them again.
+You can prepare two favors, which you can hold until your next long rest, at witch you have to prepare them again.
 Favors of Loas are expended as a bonus action.

 ##### Shadra